Expert opinion

 Source: chapter 4, Modern Photography.

-This most famous picture of Peter Ruting is for sale.
+One of the most famous picture of Peter Ruting is still available.

 About Stuart Bennett